harisyammnv/MasterArbeit/README.md

 ## Introduction
 This Repository contains exemplary Notebooks where I had applied similar methods to the real datasets i have worked with in my thesis.
 These notebooks illustrate how important it is to deal with skewness and noise in datasets.

-## Dealing with Skewness in the data - Imbalanced Learning
+## Dealing with Noise and Skewness in the data
+**Imbalanced Learning in the presence of annotation noise**

 **Noise Models Using Neural Networks with Noise Treatment Layers**
 ![Network Architecture](https://github.com/harisyammnv/MasterArbeit/blob/master/Noise_models.png)
 **Denoising Auto encoder + MLP with Noise Treatment Layer**